GoogleCloudPlatform/cloud-hackathons/hacks/conv-agents-intro/README.md

 ### Description

-First download the files we'll be using in the rest of this gHack from [this link](https://github.com/gfilicetti/ces-agents-intro/archive/refs/heads/main.zip).
-Unzip the zip file and keep the files handy, they will be needed in various challenges.
+First, download the files we'll be using in the rest of this gHack from [this link](https://github.com/gfilicetti/conv-agents-intro/archive/refs/heads/main.zip).
+Unzip the zip file and keep the files handy, they will be needed in upcoming challenges.

 Create a new agent in the Conversational Agents Console.
 Test your agent with a simple "hello" message.